 Once you begin thinking about the ethical issues professionals in your field encounter on a day-to-day basis, it becomes relatively easy to identify ethical issues in what you teach.
 What follows are a few suggestions of how to begin to do this, and how to focus students’ attention on these issues without greatly changing your class syllabus.

-B. Draw on your practical experience—what bothered you?
+- Draw on your practical experience.
+What bothered you?

-C. Ask practitioners what comes up in their work?
+- Ask practitioners what comes up in their work.

-D. Collect newspaper stories, novels, short stories, web sites, and the like that deal with your profession—what comes up there?
+- Collect newspaper stories, novels, short stories, web sites, and the like that deal with your profession.
+What comes up there?

-G. Think about writing a report on research, design work, or evaluation of the material covered in course: what problems arise in reporting technical results?
+- Think about writing a report on research, design work, or evaluation of the material covered in course.
+What problems arise in reporting technical results?

-H. Ask: how the activity in which such technical judgment is relevant could harm someone or embarrass members of your profession?
+- Ask how the activity in which such technical judgment is relevant could harm someone or embarrass members of your profession.

 Ethics in the classroom